parham-ghasemi/parham-ghasemi/README.md

 - 💻 **Technologies:** React, MongoDB, Prisma, Next js, tailwind and more.
 - 🎓 **Goal:** Currently researching universities to pursue a degree in computer science.
 - 🚀 **Current Projects:**
   - Building a chatting app.
+  - Working on my protfolio website

 When I’m not coding, I’m probably learning something new about technology or customizing my dev environment.
 Always happy to collaborate or connect!
 **My Email:** parham.qasemi.2009@gmail.com